 Some of the products that we are using to keep our bodies clean can actually cause our bodies more harm than good.
 Have you revamped your daily grooming routine yet?
 When I decided to “clean up,” pun 100% intended, my routine, I noticed that making my own natural body wash was going to be much cheaper than buying natural options from the store.

 I guarantee you that DIYing your own body wash, shampoo, and conditioner is much easier than you are expecting.
-And the best part is that they really do require a lot of the same ingredients so once you make one, you might as well make it all.
+And the best part is that they really do require a lot of the same ingredients, so once you make one, you might as well make them all.

 PIN IT FOR LATER